schesa/second-brain/Java/README.md

 @RequestBody deserializes HttpRequest body to a DTO to be used

-@ResponseBody serialize returned DTO to JSON and add it to HttpResponse
+@ResponseBody serialize returned DTO to JSON and return it to HttpResponse